 As soon as practicable after the effective date, our transfer agent, acting as exchange agent, will mail to each stockholder of record of certificates for our Common Stock transmittal forms to be used in forwarding certificates for surrender and exchange for new certificates representing the number of shares of our Common Stock that such stockholder is entitled to receive as a result of the reverse split.
 The transmittal forms will be accompanied by instructions specifying full details of the exchange.
-Upon receipt of a transmittal form, each stockholder should surrender the certificates representing our Common Stock prior to the reverse split in accordance with the transmittal instructions.
+Upon receipt of a transmittal form, each stockholder who surrender the certificates representing our Common Stock that he transmittal instructions.
 Each stockholder who surrenders certificates will receive new certificates representing the whole number of shares of our Common Stock that he or she is entitled to as a result of the reverse split.
 No new certificates will be issued to a stockholder until the stockholder has surrendered his or her outstanding certificate(s) together with the properly completed and executed transmittal form.
 Stockholders of record will receive a check from our transfer agent representing the cash amount due upon surrender to the exchange agent of the certificates representing any fractional shares.